ORGANIC MUNICIPAL WASTE RECYCLING RATE

 State assessment/description

-In 2022, the ratio of recycled organic waste to separately collected organic waste was 79.9% (Table 1 and Figure 1).
+In 2023, the ratio between the amount of organic waste recycled and the amount collected separately was 80.9% (Table 1 and Figure 1).

 Trend assessment/description